If so, this specialized 100 Hour Trauma-Informed Yoga Teacher Training is for you!

 $300 Registration Deposit

-Registration includes all tuition fees, your manual, 13 nights accommodation, 3 meals a day, and contribution to our “Pay it Forward” social change initiative of supporting 1 woman who has experienced sex slavery in Nepal to also receive valuable women’s health education too.
+This includes all tuition fees, your PDF trauma-informed manual, your yoga alliance certified certificate, 14 nights accommodation, 3 meals a day, transportation and entrance fees to/fro cultural sites and weekly placement, and a contribution to our “Pay it Forward” social change initiative of supporting 1 woman who has experienced sex slavery in Nepal to also receive valuable women’s health education too.

 14 Nights Shared/Twin Room + 3 Meals Daily + Course Fees + Excursions + Materials